-The ASPCA is providing grant funding to qualified non-profit brick-and-mortar shelters and/or spay/neuter clinics, tribal authorities and government agencies in Alaska, Idaho, Minnesota, Montana, North Dakota, Washington, and Wisconsin that care for homeless animals and advance animal welfare in those states.
+The ASPCA Northern Tier Shelter Initiative is providing grant funding to qualified nonprofit brick-and-mortar shelters and spay/neuter clinics, tribal authorities and government agencies in Alaska, Idaho, Minnesota, Montana, North Dakota, Washington and Wisconsin that care for homeless animals and advance animal welfare in those states.

-Grants will be distributed to those groups with demonstrated need, capacity to effectively absorb funding, and commitment and capability to complete the proposed projects.
+Grants will be distributed to those groups with demonstrated need, ability to convey grant impact, capacity to effectively absorb funding and ensure funding is used sustainably, and commitment and capability to complete the proposed projects.

-Applicants must be established 501(c)(3) non-profit brick-and-mortar animal shelters or spay neuter clinics, tribal authorities or governmental organizations in good standing with the Internal Revenue Service
+Established 501(c)(3) nonprofit brick-and-mortar animal shelter organizations or spay/neuter clinics, tribal authorities or governmental organizations in good standing with the Internal Revenue Service.

 Proposals will be considered to support capacity-building activities that increase and enhance a group’s effectiveness in carrying out its animal welfare mission.
 These may include, but are not limited to:

-1. Increase shelter or clinic capacity to provide high quality animal care
+1. Improve shelter of clinic capacity to improve high-quality animal care

 Equipment for humane animal housing

-Building capacity to improve standard operating protocols: prevention of disease, decreased length of stay, and spay/neuter before adoption
+Building capacity to improve standard operating protocols for prevention of disease, decreased length of stay and spay/neuter before adoption

 Salary support for new program positions (applicants must explain how the position will be sustained after the grant term ends)

 Community services may include, but are not limited to: